 What is a Call Center?

 A call center is a centralized office that manages the phone traffic for a business.
-It uses a public switched telephony network and multiple call center agents to handle all of the incoming and outgoing phone calls.
+It uses a public switched telephone network and multiple call center agents to handle all of the incoming and outgoing phone calls.
 It is also generally capable of handling a substantial number of phone calls at the same time since it can place callers on hold and answer them in the order they were received.

 What is a Contact Center?

-A contact center is similar to a call center, but expands the methods by which the company deals with the public.
-The business can still make and receive phone calls, and this may be the main function of the contact center, but it can also accept emails, faxes, instant messages, public switched calls and web-based calls (usually through Voice over Internet Protocol).
+A contact center is similar to a call center but expands the methods by which the company deals with the public.
+The business can still make and receive phone calls, and this may be the main function of the contact center, but it can also accept emails, faxes, instant messages, public switched calls, and web-based calls (usually through Voice over Internet Protocol).

 Furthermore, if a company is small in size, it can create ‘universal’ agents for a contact center.
 These are customer support representatives who answer phone calls, respond to emails, and reply to instant messages as needed.
 Phone calls can still be given priority since the other communication methods can be easily put on hold until the agent has sufficient time to deal with them.

 Call centers vs contact centers are often referred to in an interchangeable manner by business professionals, but they are not the same.
 A call center will provide your company with the ability to speak with your customer base, but a contact center does so in a manner that can maximize the potential methods of communication.

 Key performance indicators (KPIs) of Contact Center vs Call Center